Spellfire: Reception

 Joel Halfwassen reviewed Spellfire in White Wolf #47 (Sept., 1994), rating it a 2 out of 5 and stated that "Overall, TSR has flopped with this one.
 Spellfire is a game that's good for 30 minutes to an hour, longer if played by followers of D&D. After that the game loses its appeal."

 Scott Haring reviewed Spellfire for Pyramid #9, published in October 1994.
 Haring felt that the game was going to be "just the first of what is sure to be a long line of games trying to take advantage of the market that Magic opened", but found that he was "pleasantly surprised by Spellfire".
 He called the game "quite good", and said that the lack of original art was tempered by TSR's twenty years of art archives.

+Matthew Lee and Jim Pinto for Shadis praised its simple, easy‑to‑learn rules, low cost of entry, fast multiplayer play, imaginative realm‑based mechanics, and strong use of TSR artwork with timely expansions, but criticized the blown‑up art and awkward layout, thin and fragile cardstock, poor edition compatibility, lack of balancing costs for powerful cards, and gameplay issues where turn order and expensive rare cards can dominate, even enabling first‑turn wins.

 In 1995, Tomart's remarked that Spellfire was released with card backs that weren't identical between editions.
 For instance, "First Edition" and "Second Edition" had their names on their own respective card backs, noting these markings indicated the first appearance of the card rather than the set it was sold with.
 According to the authors, the cards looked "innocent" but made it "easier to cheat" because they were essentially "marked cards".